8483/notes/topics/ssl.md

 **IMPORTANT!**

-Other sites without SSL will broken i.e. they will resolve to the SSL one due to the redirect rule.
+Other sites without SSL will be broken i.e. they will resolve to the SSL one due to the redirect rule.
 Browsers force SSL so the only solution is to add it to everything.

 **A permanent redirect (code 301) gets cached by the browser.** If you had a 301 redirect for `app.example.com` to `example.com` in the past then **the browser will not check again** but use the already cached redirect and visit the target directly.